danielrcollins1/OED-Expanded/traps.md

 **Spinning Wall**: A section of wall up to 20’ in length spins in place, depositing the victims in area on adjacent side.
 It cannot be triggered from the other side.

 **Flooding Room**: The doors to this room are reinforced and will swing shut and lock.
 If they are spiked open beforehand, the spikes have a 4 in 6 chance to hold.
 Once sealed, the room floods with water in 1d6 rounds.
 Once fully flooded, attempts to open the door are at –2.

 **Dropping Ceiling**: The entire stone ceiling of the room drops when triggered inflicting, 12d6 damage to the occupants, who can save vs. death for half.
 Passage through the room is then blocked.

 ### Gas Traps

 The basic gas trap afflicts a 20 × 20' area with a hissing sound and distinct smell.
 When triggered characters can make a save vs. stone, allowing them to immediately flee the affected area.
 Those in the area must save vs. breath each round to avoid the effect of the gas.
 The gas clears after one hour.

 **Gas; Obscuring**: A acrid hazy gas fills the area, imposing a –4 penalty to attacks.

 **Gas; Sickness**: This sulfurous smelling gas causes the victims to lose 1d6 points of Strength unless a save vs. breath is made.
 The lost Strength will recover an hour after leaving the gaseous area.

 **Gas; Blinding**: This apple scented gas inflicts blindness.
 Sight is restored an hour after leaving the area.

-**Gas; Poison**: This bitter almond scented gas forces the victims to save vs. death with a +4 bonus
+**Gas; Poison**: This bitter almond scented gas forces the victims to save vs. death with a +4 bonus.

 **Gas; Corroding**: This ammonia smelling gas will rust any metal items in the area.
 Each item must succeed a save vs. stone or it falls to pieces.
 Magic items get +2 bonus for each magic plus or ability.

 **Gas, Insanity**: This fruity smelling gas causes the victim to become permanently insane unless a save vs. breath is successful.
 Those affected are equally likely to attack or flee from allies in any given encounter.
 A remove curse spell will lift the affliction.

 ### Energy/Magic Traps

 While these traps may make use of magical effects, they are triggered and detected in the same manner as other traps.
 Some mechanical interface activates the magic, which is undetectable until that time.

 **Boiling Oil**: Boiling oil dumps into a 10’ radius area inflicting 2d6 points of fire damage.
 The targets can make a save vs. breath for half damage.